-Gender-transformative.
-Gender-transformative approaches encourage critical awareness of gender roles and norms and include ways to change harmful to more equitable gender norms to foster more equitable power relationships between women and men and between women and others in the community.
-They promote women's right and dignity; challenge the unfair and unequal distribution of resources and allocation of duties between men and women; and consider the specific needs of women and men.
+women's right and dignity; challenge the unfair and unequal distribution of resources and allocation of duties between men and women; and consider the specific needs of women and men.
 Such approaches can be implemented separately with women and girls and with men and boys.
-However, they are also being increasingly implemented with both women and girls and men and boys together and across generations-either simultaneously or in a coordinated way to challenge harmful masculine and feminine norms and unequal power relations that may be upheld by everyone in the community.11
+However, they are also being increasingly implemented with both women and girls and men and boys together and across generations-either simultaneously or in a coordinated way to challenge harmful masculine and feminine norms and unequal power relations that may be upheld by everyone in the community.12